-CP supports guest use of a cryptographic facility on IBM zSeries servers:
+CP supports guest use of cryptographic facilities on IBM servers:

-- IBM PCI Cryptographic Coprocessor (PCICC) on z900 and z800 is supported for Linux on zSeries guests. - IBM PCI Cryptographic Accelerator (PCICA) on z990, z900, z890, and z800 is supported for Linux on zSeries guests. - IBM PCIX Cryptographic Coprocessor (PCIXCC) on z990 and z890 is supported for Linux on zSeries and z/OS guests. - IBM Crypto Express2 on z990 and z890 is supported for Linux on zSeries and z/OS guests.
+- CMOS Cryptographic Coprocessor is supported for guests. - PCI Cryptographic Coprocessor (PCICC) is supported for Linux on zSeries guests. - PCI Cryptographic Accelerator (PCICA) is supported for Linux on zSeries guests. - PCIX Cryptographic Coprocessor (PCIXCC) is supported for Linux on zSeries guests and z/OS guests. - Crypto Express2 is supported for Linux on zSeries guests and z/OS guests.